itsee-birmingham/standalone_collation_editor/docs/data.md

 ---
 id: data
-title: Data Preparation
+title: Data Structure Required for Collation Input
 ---

-# Data structure required for collation input

 The data structure for each witness retrieved for collation by the ```getUnitData()``` function should a JSON object with the following keys: